We’ve heard it all

 Issues with Flow Hive

 We have looked in some detail at natural beekeeping.
-Natural beekeepers like to leave as much as possible to the bees, on the assumption that their success surviving in natural settings speaks volumes.
+Natural beekeepers like to leave as much as possible to the bees, on the basis that their success surviving in natural settings speaks volumes.

 Perhaps the most central question a beekeeper has to make about his/her approach to beekeeping is whether to use foundation.
 The typical Langstroth hive features frames with foundation, although it’s perfectly feasible to use foundationless frames in the Langstroth.